 More issues can be found in our knowledge base.

-How do I provide Parallels Desktop with necessary permissions?
+How do I provide Parallels Desktop with the necessary permissions?

-You can review the list of permissions and enable them on the Mac menu bar > Apple logo > System Preferences > Security & Privacy > unlock > on the left side, scroll down to Files and Folders menu.
+You can review the list of permissions and enable them on the Mac menu bar > Apple logo > System Settings > Privacy & Security > on the right side, click on Files and Folders option > Find and click on Parallels Desktop app to unwrap a folder list and check Documents Folder.